Read in csv (downloaded from online)

 pch=16, col=rgb(0,0,0,.1), cex=1, bty='n')

-Can export figure with specific dimensions
+Saving.
+You can export figures with specific dimensions

-For plotting math, see https://astrostatistics.psu.edu/su07/R/html/grDevices/html/plotmath.html https://library.virginia.edu/data/articles/mathematical-annotation-in-r
+For plotting math, see https://astrostatistics.psu.edu/su07/R/html/grDevices/html/plotmath.html and https://library.virginia.edu/data/articles/mathematical-annotation-in-r

 For exporting options, see ?pdf